-I continued to search through the piles of gold and found many other unique and legendary artifacts that would make any man or woman cry out in jealously.
+I continued to search through the piles of gold and found many other unique and legendary artifacts that would make any man or woman cry out in jealousy.
 Each one barely did anything for me.
 With that being said, I slid my way towards the exit of the giant chamber.

 Stepping out, my claws tapped against pristine marble.
-The exit of the door magically opened letting me out.
+The exit of the door magically opened, letting me out.
 When I completely exited the door, the door once again sealed shut with magic and disappeared.

-Turning my head to the side, the blue flames lite the hallway one-by-one.
-Large Greek marble statues stood proudly down the hallway.
+Turning my head to the side, the blue flames lit the hallway one-by-one.
+Giant Greek marble statues stood proudly down the hallway.
 Oh my- I couldn’t stop but stare and anxiously advert my gaze.
 A flash of heat rose up towards my cheek.
 Nudes.
 They were those typical Greek nude statues that you would see flaunting around their perfect figure.
 I couldn’t help but look around to find something to cover the male nude up.

 Yes!
 I found something on the floor.
 A gold handkerchief that accidentally came out from the treasure room.
 Gently picking it up with my claws, I raised it up towards the danger zone.
 I literally had to hang it over without looking and praying that I would not damage the statue either.
-The thought of destroying a historical statue horrified me, but my virgin mind could not stare without blushing furiously red.
-Plus I don’t even know how to fix it nor find someone too.
+The thought of destroying a historical figure horrified me, but my virgin mind could not stare without blushing furiously red.
+Plus, I don’t even know how to fix it nor find someone else too.

-Continuing forward, this time I came toward a doorway that was too big for my body to even enter.
+Continuing forward, this time, I came toward a doorway that was too big for my body to even enter.
 The only way was to become smaller.
 To become smaller….hm….tapping my claws repeatedly onto the floor.